mars0i/lescent/README.md

 * Possibly rearrange main tree generation code so that it's not adjusting the layout repeatedly as the data is being generated.

+* Generate trees using a true coalescent simulation, i.e. a backward simulation.